janis-kra/dropbox-fetch/README.md

 There is a convenience function `setToken` that allows you to set your token once and omit this in your subsequent function calls.

+## Requirements

+You'll obviously need a Dropbox user account in order create a Dropbox app on their [*apps*](https://www.dropbox.com/developers/apps) page.
+While this application is in development (version < `1.x`), you'll need node.js version `6` to run it because I use wome fancy ES6 features.
+I will probably support the LTS version of node.js sometime in the future.

 ## Examples

 ### upload